zjgordon/labPortal/README.md

 ## 🎮 Control Plane & Infrastructure (Experimental)

 **Note**: Control plane features are disabled by default until action testing is complete.
-Set `ENABLE_CONTROL_PLANE=true` in your environment to enable these features.
+Enable them via the **Experimental Features** toggle in the admin dashboard.

 ### Host Management